How to Get the Handlebar Positioning, Height and Sweep Correct

 Be aware that if you do make changes to the seat height by either removing or adding foam, it will likely be necessary to reposition and adjust the other motorcycle controls such as your handlebars and lever positions as discussed above.

 Lastly, the trick thing to do if the seat is already at the correct height is to remove the seat cover and using additional foam, build up a "hump" on the seat just behind where the rider normally sits, as this adds a point for the rider to "push against" and it serves as a reference point for the rider to know where he / she is at on the dirt bike, yet this does not generally hinder a riders ability to get back on the seat if the rear wheel is suddenly kicked up.
-As a reminder, the "hump" can and should be added to the seat if the cover is off and you are customizing the height of the seat for any purpose other than clearance while performing freestyle motocross trick variations.
+As a reminder, the "hump" can and should be added to the seat if the cover is off and you are customizing the height of the seat.

 The foot pegs on a dirt bike are another aspect of the motorcycle controls that can be customized to an individual riders style, as there are foot pegs with interchangeable and height adjustable cleats, as well as foot pegs with various platforms or widths available to fine tune and customize your riding experience.